 - A comprehensive travel insurance policy should cover you regardless of a deal or no-deal scenario, so take one once you’ve booked your holiday as normal.
 MPO Travel recommends Citybond SureTravel, the ABTA approved travel insurance provider.
 Book through us and save 10% on single trip policies.

-- "As long as you have a full UK driving licence, you currently don’t need an additional licence to drive in the UK but this is likely to change in a no-deal scenario.
+- "As long as you have a full UK driving licence, you currently don’t need an additional licence to drive in the EU but this is likely to change in a no-deal scenario.

 Check for Updates: